manuelluethi/ml4h-project01/README.md

 use.

 # References
-[^1] N. Zozoulenko, Th.
-Cass, and L. Gonon.
-Infinite-dimensional Mahalanobis Distance with Applications to Kernelized Novelty Detection (2025), [arXiv](https://arxiv.org/abs/2407.11873).
+1. <a id="mahalanobis"></a> N. Zozoulenko, Th.
+Cass, and L. Gonon. *Infinite-dimensional Mahalanobis Distance with Applications to Kernelized Novelty Detection*. [arXiv](https://arxiv.org/abs/2407.11873), 2025.